raven-worx/qrwemoticons/README.md

 QrwEmoticons
 =============
-Qt5 (Widgets) Emoticon library and plugins
+Qt5 (Widgets) Emoticon library and plugins.

+Since its pure Qt code you can use it on almost any platform.

 Features
 -------------